vyos/vyos-documentation/docs/configuration/interfaces/openvpn.rst

   set protocols static interface-route 10.0.0.0/16 next-hop-interface vtun1

-Firewall policy can also be applied to the tunnel interface for `local`, `in`, and `out` directions and function identically to ethernet interfaces.
+Firewall policy can also be applied to the tunnel interface for `local`, `in`, and `out` directions and functions identically to ethernet interfaces.

 If making use of multiple tunnels, OpenVPN must have a way to distinguish between different tunnels aside from the pre-shared-key.
 This is either by